citation-file-format/citation-file-format/schema-guide.md

 - type: [`definitions.doi`](#definitionsdoi)
 - required: `false`

-The DOI of the software or data set.
+The DOI of the software or dataset.
 This notation is most useful when there is just one DOI you want to include.
 In that case, `doi` can be used as shorthand for something like:

 ```yaml